Ramo0510/alx-pre_course/README.md

-README file of the root of my repository alx-pre_course
+README.md file of the root of my repository alx-pre_course